rajington/windowsapp/README.md

 ### Why JSCocoa?

-* Doesn't require creating a whole `WebView` just to evaluate JS
 * Gives you the full power of Javascript, as it's a superset of Javascript
 * Gives you nearly the full power of ObjC, including native bracket and dot syntax
 * Has complete access to the ObjC runtime including all Foundation and Cocoa classes
-    * This means you can actually write an entire Cocoa app in it if you choose
+    * This means you can do almost anything that ObjC/Cocoa could do
+* Doesn't require creating a whole `WebView` just to evaluate JS

 ## Basic Config